su97i/NonStoppingAlarm-2/README.md

 #  Non Stopping Alarm
-This application is designed to provide a non stopping alarm unless you do a complex task
+This application is designed to help people who have difficulty to walkup from sleeping by providing a non stopping alarm unless you do a complex task

 ## Here is a short demo video link